Credit Card Tip: How to Sell Your Barclaycard Travel Miles

 - Gift card starting at 5,000 for $25 (1 cent of value costs 2 miles).

-So, if Martin wanted a free flight that would normally cost $500, he’d book the flight himself with the Arrival Plus card.
+So, if Martin wanted a free flight that would normally cost $500, he’d book the flight himself the card.

 Since the flight falls under the “travel” category, he can use 50,000 miles to get a $500 travel statement credit, effectively eliminating the cost of that flight with miles.